What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 • Mental health crises

-• A woman in labor who didn’t have time to make it to her midwife’s birthing center.
+• A woman in labor who didn’t have time to make it to her midwife’s birthing center

-• A daredevil who wasn’t quite ready for that longboard stunt and broke his leg.
+• A daredevil who wasn’t quite ready for that longboard stunt and broke his leg

-• A high school cross-country runner who forgot to hydrate and needs fluids.
+• A high school cross-country runner who forgot to hydrate and needs fluids

-• A trauma patient from a bad car wreck who didn’t make it.
+• A trauma patient from a bad car wreck who didn’t make it

 Your hours are filled with caring for patients, charting, and keeping your rooms in good order.

-By the time 5:30 p.m. rolls around, you are exhausted and ready to go home.
-You take one more lap around your zone and let your current patients know that you are heading out for the night but that they will be in great hands with the overnight crew.
-After turning in your report to the night nurse, it is finally time to head home.
-You just finished one day working in the ER as a nurse.
+By the time the end of your shift rolls around, you are exhausted and ready to go home.
+You take one more lap around your zone and let your current patients know you are heading out for the night but they will be in great hands with the overnight crew.
+After turning in your report to the night nurse, it is finally time to leave.

 What Are the Benefits of Being an ER Nurse?